JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 TODO

 This is basically the same but with no target `y` appearing in the signatures, and no `target_scitype` trait to declare.
+Instead, one declares an `output_scitype` trait.
+Instead of implementing a `predict` methods, one implements a `transform` operation, and an optional `inverse_transform` operation.

 ### Convenience methods